spricity/phantomjs-capture/README.md

 # phantomjs-capture for NodeJS

-Simple and lightweight HTML to image capture using Node and PhantomJS.
+Simple and lightweight HTML to image capture and html using Node and PhantomJS.

 ## 1、Installation